Alabama Coal Miners’ ongoing Six Month Strike against BlackRock’s Warrior Met | Dissident Voice

 I spoke to many of these attendees and, to a person, the question of why they had gone to all the trouble to show up was answered as if it didn’t require any explanation at all.
 “Solidarity,” they said.
 “They supported us, so we’re supporting them.”
 “This is what the union’s about.”
 To take a 30-hour round trip on a bus was, for them, a no-brainer.
 This is what the union’s about.
 For one day, this was just common sense.
 But in the context of the United States of America in 2021, this was a rare sight to behold.

-It is possible, down South, to get a racially integrated crowd where everyone agrees politically, but to get thousands of Black and white people whose politics range from strongly pro-Trump to strongly pro-Black Lives Matter together in a single place, in total unity of purpose, with virtually no conflict, and without being the explicit result of trying to assemble such a crowd to satisfy some sort of demographic diversity goals — well, that just doesn’t happen that much, ever.

-This is the promise of unions.
-Not just better wages, or better working conditions, but a better society.
-Unions offer a frame for human interaction that does not otherwise exist.
-Our everyday experience in a society that is racially segregated, unequal, and politically polarized tells us that getting young and old and Black and white and left and right all together for something should be extraordinary or impossible; but at a union rally, where everyone’s common interest is plain to see, it becomes natural.

-Little mainstream news has covered the strike, although ABC News had favorable report.
+Corporate news has scantly covered the strike, although ABC News had a favorable report.